Access our free probate or estate planning checklist. Instantly access now.

-Last Will and Testament Ontario
+Last Will and Testament in Ontario Requirements Types

 What Is a Last Will and Testament in Ontario?

 A last will is a legally-binding document that allows you to control what happens to your estate and dependents after you die.
 Your will ideally also names an estate executor, who is the person responsible for carrying out the instructions in the will and for settling your estate.
-This person should be someone you trust to carry out this responsibility, and the duties of the role should be discussed in advanced with the person you select to ensure that they’re prepared.
+This person should be someone you trust to carry out this responsibility, and the duties of the role should be discussed in advance with the person you select to ensure that they’re prepared.

 The will includes provisions detailing care for your dependents, such as young children or adult children with disabilities.
 A will only comes into effect after you die and it can be changed or updated—in fact, it should!—any time while alive.